csabapalfi/pagespeed-insights-scripts/README.md

 ### Debug Lantern metrics estimation locally

-Read [How does Lantern estimate metrics?](#how-does-lantern-estimate-metrics) first to have a better understanding of the details.
+Read [how does Lantern estimate metrics](#how-does-lantern-estimate-metrics) first to have a better understanding of the high level approach.
 In case you want to understand why Lantern estimated a metric the way it did you can make Lighthouse save the traces resulting from the simulations:

 ```sh
 LANTERN_DEBUG=true npx lighthouse --save-assets <url>